 And when the mutual emotional shutdown starts, each partner feels too hurt and too “in debt” to even think they need to give to make the relationship whole again.

-Mira Kirshenbaum, author of Too Good to Leave Too Bad to Stay, says that she has never seen a relationship in trouble where mutual shutdown wasn’t working its black magic.
+Mira Kirshenbaum, author of z, says that she has never seen a relationship in trouble where the mutual shutdown wasn’t working its black magic.

 Vicious Cycle of Combativeness

-The other reason why relationships fail is when negativity takes hold with arguments and fight.
+The other reason why relationships fail is when negativity takes hold with arguments and fights.

 Arguments start becoming more and more common, and the good times start becoming less and less.

-When the vicious cycle of combativeness reaches its apex, the couple avoid each other.
+When the vicious cycle of combativeness reaches its apex, the couple avoids each other.
 And every time they meet, their walls are up because they cannot see anything good coming from their partner.

 That’s effectively the point when the couple behaves more like enemies than supportive partners.